quzyp/code_salad/README.rst

 Introduction
 ============

-Code salad is a place where I put more or less interesting pieces of python code and illustrate the reasoning and motivation behind them.
+Code Salad is an unordered collection of more or less interesting pieces of python code, along with essays and illustrations.
-In a way, it is a reminder to myself and a graveyard for ideas without a useful application (yet).
+Interesting code snippets, terrible ideas and elegant solutions for problems with may or may not exist.

 Content
 _______